executablebooks/meta/docs/tools.md

 MyST-NB allows users to parse Jupyter Notebooks directly into their Sphinx documentation, utilizing the MyST Sphinx parser under the hood.
-This allows readers to leverage the MyST syntax in order to build *computational documentation* that leverages the Jupyter ecosystem.
+This allows readers to leverage the MyST syntax in markdown cells in order to build *computational documentation* that builds on the Jupyter ecosystem.
 It is also a collection of tools for controlling the output behavior of notebooks in Sphinx documentation, and a text-based representation of Jupyter Notebooks using pure markdown.